luiz504/02-ig22-api-solid-nodejs/README.md

 - [x] Should be possible to retrieve the profile data from a logged-in user;
 - [x] Should be able to get the number of check-ins made by the logged-in user;
 - [x] Should be able to get the check-in history from a logged-in user;
-- [ ] The logged-in user should be able to find nearby gyms;
+- [x] The logged-in user should be able to find nearby gyms (max 10km distance);
 - [x] The logged-in user should be able to search for gyms by name;
 - [x] The logged-in user should be able to do check-in to a Gym;
-- [ ] Should be able to validate a check-in from a user;
+- [x] Should be able to validate a check-in from a user;
 - [x] Should be able to register a Gym;

 ## BR (Business Requirements)